Arrow-air/website/docs/contributing/devguide.md

 ### :checkered_flag: Push Changes
 1. Make a pull request.
-    - A "Pull Request" is a request to merge your branch into the `main` branch.
+    - A "Pull Request" is a request to merge your branch into the `develop` branch.
     - [How to create a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
     - If making edits to the [website](https://github.com/Arrow-air/website/), seek to merge your PR into the website `staging` branch instead.
+    - `main` is our latest stable release. `develop` is merged into `main` at the end of every release.
 2. Confirm the presence of the `cla-signed` label.
     - If you haven't signed the [CLA](./cla.mdx), the cla-bot will be disappointed :angry:
 3. Confirm that the GitHub Actions checks pass.